hbowie/practopian-v3/content/hbowie/Life is Complicated.md

 Minutes to Read: 7

-Image Name: choice of straight line or twisted one

 Image Alt: Red tennis shoes pointing towards one straight line and one tangled line

 Image Credit: iStock/Prostock-Studio